lukemoderwell/style-guide/ios/krush-swift-style-guide.markdown

 ### Unused Code

 Unused (dead) code, including Xcode template code and placeholder comments should be removed.

-Aspirational methods not directly associated with the tutorial whose implementation simply calls the super class should also be removed.
 This includes any empty/unused UIApplicationDelegate methods.

 **Not Preferred:**